What is the Local Account?

 Pete Fahy - Director of Adult Services and Housing

-In response to this new regulatory framework the format of the Annual Report has changed to be structured on the four themes of the CQC framework, Assessing Needs, Providing Support, Safety in the System and Leadership.
-In addition to this as part of the CQC inspection requirements a Self Assessment is also required, this contains more detail than the Annual Report and is produced as a separate document but for the purposes of CQC assessment the Annual Report and Self Assessment together provide the overview of how we deliver Adult Social Care in Coventry, its impact and where we have opportunities to improve.
+Alongside this annual report we are also producing a Self Assessment.
+This contains more detail than the Annual Report and is produced as a separate document but for the purposes of CQC assessment the Annual Report and Self-Assessment together provide the overview of how we deliver Adult Social Care in Coventry, its impact and where we have opportunities to improve.

-Regardless of what lies ahead, due to the people I work with and the commitment they show I remain certain that we will rise to the challenges and continue to be immensely proud and privileged to be the Director of Adult Social Care for Coventry City Council.
+Regardless of progress made there is always much more to do, and I remain certain that we will rise to the challenges and remain immensely proud and privileged to be the Director of Adult Social Care for Coventry City Council.
+I hope you find this Annual Report informative and as always myself and my team are happy for any feedback

 Councillor Linda Bigham - Cabinet Member for Adult Services

-It is my pleasure to introduce this year’s Adult Social Care Annual Report and to be able to say again how proud I am, as Cabinet Member for Adult Services, to reflect on the achievements, dedication and hard work of our workforce during the past 12 months.
+It’s with great pleasure and pride I am introducing the Adult Social Care Annual Report for the third consecutive year.
+It is a privilege as Cabinet Member for Adult Services to reflect on the achievements, dedication and hard work of our workforce during the past year.

-We also should not underestimate the increasing demands and challenges placed upon this service, including the limited funding available and the introduction of the Care Quality Commission Assurance Framework.
-The team have continued to provide high quality services, care and respite to the most vulnerable adults living in the city.
+We should not underestimate the increasing demands and challenges placed upon this service, including the limited funding available.
+The team have continued to provide high quality services, care and respite to the most vulnerable adults living in the city and to those unpaid carers who carryout such a vital and important role in supporting and caring for loved ones.

-I also realise that many people who work in social care also have caring responsibilities outside of their job, which is why a day doesn’t go by when I don’t think of the massive contribution and sacrifice of all informal carers.
+I would also like to acknowledge that many people who work in social care also have caring responsibilities outside of their job.
+This often isn’t recognised but requires a huge sacrifice and resilience.

 Introduction to Adult Social Care